jared-hughes/casual-serious-language/public-docs/syntax.md

 ## Semicolons

-Currently, semicolons are required after each statement (besides functions).
+Currently, semicolons are required after each statement (besides functions, which end in a curly brace `}`).

+## Optional Semicolons (not yet implemented)

 The plan is to eventually make semicolons optional everywhere (but suggested -- a hypothetical auto-formatter would insert them).